tc39/proposal-ses/README.md

 specifies.
 In this sense, the confined code is like user-mode code in an operating system, whose virtual memory accesses are mapped to physical memory by a mapping it does not see or control.
-Domado remaps uri space in a similar manner.
-By emulating the browser api, much existing browser code runs compatibly in a virtualized browser environment as configured by the caller using SES and Domado.
+Domado remaps URI space in a similar manner.
+By emulating the browser API, much existing browser code runs compatibly in a virtualized browser environment as configured by the caller using SES and Domado.